Nawrssama/example-lab/README.md

 ## Setup

+> - python -m .venv/bin/activate

-> - To setup check the requirements.txt to install the required packages
+> - pip install -r requirements.txt

+> - source .venv/bin/activate

 ## Tests

 ### How do you run tests?

 > - You need to run pytest in the tirmenal

+> - pytest ./tests/tests_series.py